This Thanksgiving, Kindle the Growth of GratitudeNovember 24, 2016

 - Make gratitude jars: use large mason jars filled with LED battery operated lights.
 Each person coming to your thanksgiving feast writes something they’re thankful for on a fall colored paper (cut in the shape of a leaf) and places it in the jar.
 Pass the jar and read the gratitude sentiments during dessert.
 Each family can take home a decorated jar as a reminder.

 - Play the thanksgiving memory game.
 Starting with the letter “A,” the first person thinks of something that begins with that letter that he or she is thankful for.
 The next person gives thanks for something starting with “B” but has to also recite what the other person said for “A.” Thus the game progresses, with each person coming up with the next letter and remembering all the successive letters of gratitude in the correct order.
+This game can be difficult for children to play, but it will only help to improve their memory in the long term.
+One of my friend’s kids is really good at this memory game, but that might be because she often listens to educational songs on YouTube.
+These sort of songs increase kids memory, so it’s no wonder that her memory is so good when she plays this game!

 - Bake up some gratitude rolls.
 When each guest comes to your house, have them write on a piece of paper what they are grateful for.
 The paper is inserted into dough and baked as rolls.
 The grateful thoughts are read out loud at the feast.